fluiddyn/transonic/README.rst

 why Pythran is so great for Python users and why Transonic is great for Pythran users <https://transonic.readthedocs.io/en/latest/pythran_backend.html>`_

-There is also an alpha version of the Cython backend.
+There are also experimental backends for Cython and Numba.

 .. note ::